ShaikMehraj/Data_preprocess/README.md

 If we have multiple fetures to train model , but we have large data set , data set is not healping train model , it will make model more effected as outlier . so thus we use Feature selection techniquies to redues the dimenstionality ,and have selected features to trin model.

 Refer : [Link](https://www.geeksforgeeks.org/machine-learning/feature-selection-techniques-in-machine-learning/)

+The Chi-Square (χ²) Test is a statistical test used to check if there is a relationship between two categorical variables.
+The test gives you a Chi-Square statistic and a p-value:
+* p < 0.05 → significant relationship (variables are dependent).
+* p ≥ 0.05 → no significant relationship (variables are independent).

 # PCA